ScottishCovidResponse/hugo_source_files/content/docs/data_pipeline/R/templates.md

 # Submission script templates

 Submission scripts are used to upload metadata to the data registry.
 A number of submission script templates are available in the SCRCdata package.
-To access them either clone the [repository](https://github.com/ScottishCovidResponse/SCRCdata) and go to the `inst/templates` directory, or follow the links on this page.
+To access them either clone the [repository](https://github.com/ScottishCovidResponse/SCRCdata) and go to the `inst/templates` directory, or just follow the links on this page.

 Templates are listed below in decreasing desirability...